-Date The Heller School Brandeis Universit 415 South Street/ Waltham, MA 024 for Social Policy and ty 'MS 035 or of the Ph.D.
-Program Management Dear : ng to make arrangemetation, which is entitle ents for the hearing of my proposal or defense [state ed: [Insert title o f either proposal or dissertation] sulted with my comm nse [state one] to be I nittee, and we have scheduled the proposal hearing on held on: (day, date) (time) (place) Friday, August 11, 2023 at 10:00 a.m 12:00 p.m.
-Heller School, Room 147 The memb pers of my committee e are: Name of Heller f Name of Heller o Name of outside aculty member, Chairperson faculty member or outside member member (list degree status, job title, name of d complete address) Thank you for your attention.
-I f this meets with your approval please let me know.
-Sincerely, Your name
+Date The Heller Scho Brandeis Univer 415 South Stree Waltham, MA 0 ol for Social Policy and sity et/MS 035 or of the Ph.D.
+Program Management Dear : ting to make arrangem ertation, which is entitl ents for the hearing of my proposal or defense [state ed: [Insert title o f either proposal or dissertation] onsulted with my comn ense [state one] to be nittee, and we have scheduled the proposal hearing or held on: (day, date) (time) (modality) (place) Friday, August 11, 2023 at 10:00 a.m 12:00 p.m. in-person, remote or hybrid [state one] Heller School, Room # and Zoom Link (for hybrid and remote hearings and defenses only) The mer mbers of my committee e are: Name of Heller f Name of Heller f Name of outside faculty member, Chairperson faculty member faculty member e member (list degree status, job title, name of d complete address) f more than 3 commi Thank vo If this meets with your approval please let me know.
+THATIK YC oa for your accention.
+Sincerely,

+Your name